Searching for details:

 Tundra and EKS system

 Before the introduction of the EKS system, the Russian government relied on the US-KMO constellation, which had been operational since 1996, despite various time and space gaps in performance.
 Moreover, the system was criticized as grossly inefficient and obsolete.
 One expert in early warning systems charged that due to the very narrow view angle of its onboard telescopes, the US-KMO constellation would require 12 satellites in geostationary orbit to provide global coverage.
-(760) Obviously, the Russian military budget in the 1990s and 2000s was nowhere near able of affording such an expense.
+(760) Obviously, the Russian military budget in the 1990s and 2000s was nowhere near of being able of afford such an expense.

 Along with ground-based radar stations, the new Tundra satellites could fill potential gaps in the Russian early warning defenses left by the disintegration of the USSR, because major radar installations located in the former Soviet republics of Ukraine and Latvia had to be abandoned or dismantled after 1991.